Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

       * The system automatically generates a new international bank account number
       * The system inserts the above data in the database
       * The system redirect the user to the 'Accounts' page
-      * The system displays an info message "New bank account created successfully"
+      * The system displays an info message "New bank account {account number is indicated here} created successfully"
       * The system displays an updated list of all bank accounts
       ![](/docs/jpeg/slide_6.jpeg)
     * In the case, the customer full name is invalid, the system displays a warning "Customer full name is incorrect!"